-Grocery stores often have two distinct halves, the middle of the store where the packaged food is kept and the perimeter where the meat, dairy and fresh produce are located.
+Grocery stores often have two distinct halves, the middle of the store where the packaged food is kept and the perimeter of store where the meat, dairy and fresh produce are located.
 Both areas have their strengths and top sellers, but as fresh foods have grown in popularity – thanks to the desire for natural, fresh, healthy options – the industry has responded.
 In fact, over the last eight years, supermarkets have spent $15 billion growing their freshly prepared options in order to increase sales of items along the outer perimeter of the store.

 Has this investment been worth it?